PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 18:22:38
+Last updated: 2024-04-02 18:23:46
-Random Quote: Thought is the blossom; language the bud; action the fruit behind it. - Ralph Waldo Emerson
+Random Quote: He who is fixed to a star does not change his mind. - Leonardo da Vinci